 Health – You might feel like the odds are stacked against you right now.
 Firstly, find someone to talk to about your problems; whether they are physical or mental.
 There’s something you need to get off your chest about your well-being.
 Sometimes life can get too much for us, you’re not expected to go through life alone especially during these trying times.

-A good card to draw in reverse, the Eight of Swords shows you have defeated problems in the past and are ready for future challenges.
+A good card to draw in the Eight of Swords reversed shows you have defeated problems in the past, you no longer feel trapped and are ready for future challenges.
 When upright meanings are negative, it doesn’t always mean that reversed meanings are positive, so be aware that though you’re through the toughest struggles, it isn’t smooth sailing just quite yet.
 You should have a renewed sense of confidence having tackled recent struggles.